 Gross Negligence and Lack of "Informed Consent"

-A doctor who fails to obtain informed consent for non-emergency treatment may be charged with a civil and/or criminal offense such as a "battery" or an unauthorized touching of the patient’s person.
+A doctor who fails to get a patient’s informed consent for non-emergency treatment could be charged with a civil and/or criminal offense such as a "battery" or an unauthorized touching of the patient’s person.
 In order to win a lawsuit alleging that a doctor performed a treatment or procedure without informed consent, you generally must prove that: